dthaler/teep/README.md

 * TeepCommonTALib: TEEP trusted code that is needed by both an Agent and a TAM.

+* manifests: Repository of SUIT manifest files for Trusted Components.
+This directory is read by the TeepTamBrokerLib and used to populate the TAM's repository of manifests.
+A sample SUIT manifest is included by default.
+  The files must be named as `<UUID>.cbor` where UUID is the TA ID.

 Sample:

 * DeviceHost: Sample host app to run an TEEP Agent Broker.